 Having previously worked as a university lecturer in Albuquerque, Jonatha Kottler now lives and writes primarily in Europe.
-Jonatha was one of Edinburgh’s 2016 Story Shop writers and has contributed to ECAS, to the Dangerous Women Project, and to Edinburgh’s Write Like a Grrrl community.
+Jonatha teaches at ECAS and was one of Edinburgh’s 2016 Story Shop writers; she has also contributed to the Dangerous Women Project and to Edinburgh’s Write Like a Grrrl community.
 Her work has also been published by The Guardian and by 404 Ink in their hit collection, Nasty Women.
 She is presently writing her first novel, and one of her essays is slated to appear in an upcoming collection entitled No Filter.

-The opinions expressed in this piece are those of the authors and not necessarily of The Ogilvie editorial staff.
+The opinions expressed in this piece are those of the author and not necessarily of The Ogilvie editorial staff.

 I recently wrote two articles about being fat.
 Being fat isn’t new for me, but writing articles about it is.
 One was published in a collection of essays and was subsequently picked up by a major website in the US.
 They wanted to re-publish it to help promote the book.
 It had a moderated comments section and the things people said weren’t all that bad–mean things that I expected, but nothing as mean as I’d heard about, or seen written about other women online (like those who dared to read their own poetry on YouTube and were threatened with death—levels of criticism that Charles Dickens never had to deal with).